-- A homestay, which best enables linguistic and cultural immersion - A student residence\ (Fondation des Etats-Unis at the Cité Internationale Universitaire de Paris) - Independent housing\\ is also possible for students who choose to rent an apartment on their own.
-Given the difficulty and expense of securing housing in Paris, we do not recommend that students choose independent housing unless they (and their families) are absolutely certain that it is a realistic option for them.
+- A homestay, which best enables linguistic and cultural immersion - A student residence (Fondation des Etats-Unis at the Cité Internationale Universitaire de Paris) - Students may also choose independent living.
+Given the difficulty and expense of securing housing in Paris, this option is not recommended outside of exceptional circumstances (family connections, etc.).

-Students should read over the Housing Options form carefully and follow the instructions indicated, especially concerning dates.
+Students should read over the Housing Options Form carefully and follow the instructions indicated, especially concerning dates.

-\ Space at the Fondation des Etats-Unis is limited and rooms cannot be guaranteed.
+Space at the Fondation des Etats-Unis is limited and rooms cannot be guaranteed.
 Please note that rooms at the Fondation are rented for the academic year.
 Priority will therefore be given to full-year students.
 Spring semester students may "replace" 1st semester students who leave in December.
-Note: The Fondation is full for the 2023-24 academic year and no new rooms will be available for the spring 2024 semester.

-\\Students who choose to make their own independent living arrangements should inform the Paris office of their choice and verify with their landlord or landlady what they will need to take care of upon arriving in Paris (utilities, internet, insurance, etc.).
+Students who choose to make their own independent living arrangements should inform the Paris office of their choice and verify with their landlord or landlady what they will need to take care of upon arriving in Paris (utilities, internet, insurance, etc.).
 Missing classes and visits for these purposes will not be excused.